pouchdb/pouchdb/docs/api.md

 ### Options

-Please refer to [Replication](api.html#replication) for documention on options, as sync is just a convience method that entails bidirectional replication.
+Please refer to [Replication](api.html#replication) for documentation on options, as sync is just a convience method that entails bidirectional replication.

 #### Example Usage:
 {% highlight js %}